grandy0831/CE-Plant-Monitor/README.md

 <br>
 #### 2. **Connecting to Wifi**

   The Feather Huzzah ESP8266 is equipped with Wi-Fi capabilities.
+  A complete working example of the code above is available here on GitHub.

 #### 3. **Getting the time**